sdaitzman/elementary-thumbdrive-creator/README.md

-# DEPRECATED BUT STABLE PROJECT
-This project is 100% stable and safe to use (to the best of my knowledge) but development has moved onto a more complete installation solution.
+***This project is 100% safe to use and stable but development has moved onto a more complete installation solution.
+If you're here from Avi Romanoff's freya-on-a-mac guide, this utility should work great to create thumb drives!***

 # :penguin: *buntu Thumb drive creator for Mac :penguin: